airborne-commando/OPSEC-OSINT-Tools/README.md

 [^ulbricht]: “Ross Ulbricht, a/K/a ‘Dread Pirate Roberts,’ Sentenced in Manhattan.”
 U.S. Department of Justice, 29 May 2015, www.justice.gov/usao-sdny/pr/ross-ulbricht-aka-dread-pirate-roberts-sentenced-manhattan-federal-court-life-prison.

-[^vice4chan]: Lamoureux, Mack, and Mack Lamoureux.
+[^Lamoureux, Mack, and Mack Lamoureux.
+“How 4Chan’s Worst Trolls Pulled off the Heist of the Century.”]: Lamoureux, Mack, and Mack Lamoureux.
 “How 4Chan’s Worst Trolls Pulled off the Heist of the Century.”
 VICE, 27 July 2024, www.vice.com/en/article/4chan-does-first-good-thing-pulls-off-the-heist-of-the-century1.

 [^hnthread]: chasd00. "*Remember When 4chan Figured Out the Location of a Terrorist Training Camp From O...*" `|` Hacker News.
 22 Dec.
 2022.
 Hacker News, news.ycombinator.com/item?id=33913443.
 Accessed 24 Sept.
 2025.

-[^pezle]: “The Time 4Chan Called in an Airstrike.”
+[^“The Time 4Chan Called in an Airstrike.”, uploaded by Pezle]: “The Time 4Chan Called in an Airstrike.”
 Youtube, uploaded by Pezle, 17 Aug.
 2023, www.youtube.com/watch?v=OR6epSP_Xlw.

 [^WaTech]: "*Washington State Technology.
 What Is a VPN, and How Does It Work?*" `|`  WaTech - Washington Technology Solutions. watech.wa.gov/what-vpn-and-how-does-it-work.
 Accessed 25 Sept.
 2025.